3VLINC/meeemor/README.md

 1. Run `nx deploy subgraph`
 1. Run `nx serve frontend`

+# Developing

+## Testing
+1. Use `nx test backend` to run tests on solidity contracts using the hardhat network.
+NOTE, uploading to ethStorage will not work in this environment.

 # Deploying
 1. Set your private key in .env.local `PRIVATE_KEY=<INSERT_KEY_HERE>`
 1. Run `nx deploy backend`